Azure/Industrial-IoT/docs/opc-publisher/migrationpath.md

   - With removal of the database and orchestrated mode we changed the existing Publishing API to directly update the publisher configuration which has different performance characteristics than in 2.8 especially for the bulk publishing API.
   - The GetSupervisorStatus and ResetSupervisor API has been removed without replacement.
   - GetEndpointCertificate API now returns a `X509CertificateChainModel` instead of a byte array in 2.8.
-  - OPC Discovery capabiltiies are integrated into OPC Publisher 2.9.
+  - OPC Discovery capabilities are integrated into OPC Publisher 2.9.

 ### Migrating Cosmos DB job definitions